girlscript/winter-of-contributing/C_CPP/Operating System Concepts/BankersAlgorithm.md

 > Note:  Need[i][j] = Max[i][j] - Allocation [i][j], where i represents any process Pi and J represents resource type
 Rj.

-## The Bankers Algorithm is a combination of the following two algorithms-
+## The bankers algorithm is a combination of the following two algorithms-

 1. Request-Resource Algorithm
 2. Safety Algorithm